-As global lockdown has created an economic instability, the COVID-19 pandemic has become an ordeal for business sectors across the world; especially for the travel industry.
+As the global lockdown has created one of the biggest economic instability around the world, the COVID-19 pandemic has become an ordeal for business sectors across the world; especially for the travel industry.
 Therefore it’s difficult to envision what the travel industry will look like when it ultimately ramps back up.
 However, many economists are optimistic and believe that the travel industry will bounce back.
 The travel sector needs to reconsider a few options and persuade people to believe it is safe to travel post-Covid-19 pandemic.
 Yes!
 We don’t exactly know how or when the pandemic will pass, but once it does, the travelling industry will thrive like never before.

 In this article, we give you a heads up on how the travel industry would prevail in the future; addressing a few important developments that travellers may likely have to go through once the pandemic ends.

 Have a look at the future of the travel industry!